pschaus/book_lepl1402/source/part6.rst

 Anonymous inner classes
 -----------------------

-Because local inner classes are typically used at one single point of the method, it is generally not useful to give a name to local inner classes.
+Because local inner classes are typically used at one single point of the method, it is generally not useful to give a name to local inner classes (in the previous example, this name was ``RowComparator5``).
 Consequently, Java features the **anonymous inner class** construction:

 ..  code-block:: java